algolia/instantsearch/README.md

  * @param  {String} options.facetName Name of the attribute for faceting (eg. "free_shipping")
  * @param  {String} options.label Human-readable name of the filter (eg. "Free Shipping")
  * @param  {String|Function} [options.template] Item template, provided with `label` and `isRefined`
+ * @param  {Function} [options.transformData] Function to change the object passed to the item template
  * @param  {boolean} [hideIfEmpty=true] Hide the container when no results match
  * @return {Object}
  */